Quickstart¶

 Let’s create a new Terminal window and verify that the Unity Catalog server is running.

 Unity Catalog has a few built-in tables that are great for quick experimentation.
-Let’s look at all the tables that have a catalog name of “unity” and a schema name of “default” with the bin/uc table list --catalog unity --schema default
+Let’s look at all the tables that have a catalog name of “unity” and a schema name of “default” with the Unity Catalog CLI.

 Let’s read the content of the unity.default.numbers